logo

 ReadiPrep™ Histone Extraction Kit provides a rapid and reliable method for isolating histone proteins from cell samples.

-• Fast & Efficient Protocol: Complete extraction in under 2 hours, ideal for time-sensitive workflows.
+• Fast & efficient protocol: Completes histone extraction in under 2 hours, suitable for high-throughput workflows

 Product description

-ReadiPrep™ Histone Extraction Kit is designed for the rapid and efficient isolation of total histone proteins from cell samples.
-This streamlined protocol requires no specialized equipment and purifies histones in less than 2 hours, making it ideal for high-throughput analysis.
+The ReadiPrep™ Histone Extraction Kit is designed for rapid and efficient isolation of total histone proteins from cell samples.
+This streamlined workflow eliminates the need for specialized equipment and enables purification in under 2 hours, making it highly suited for high-throughput laboratories.
+The kit separates cytoplasmic and histone fractions through sequential lysis and centrifugation, while its optimized buffer system ensures effective histone solubilization for reliable downstream analysis.

 Example protocol